U-Labs/ULabs.VBulletinEntity/docs/conventions.md

 We also sometimes changed the namings a bit to make it more clear.
 The column `lastpost` for example could be interpreted as id of the last post or for the timestamp.
 Since vBulletin itself added some suffixes (e.g. lastpost**id**), I made this more consistent.

+### `[Column("xyz")]` annotations
+Our `VBDbContext` automatically converts propertys to lowercase.
+So we don't need a column annotation if our property and the database column have the same name and were only different by upper/lower case writing.
+Example: We have a database field called `avatarmaxsize`.
+Our model rewrite it to `AvatarMaxSize`.
+No annotation is required.

+We only need them, when renaming a property is required to fit our needs or simply make it more readable.
+For example, this is the case on all unix timestamp columns.
+Using this conventions, no annotations were required in most attributes.
+They should only be used when required so they don't inflate the models unnecessarily.

 ### Naming of _VBulletin_
 We generally write VBulletin with capital V and also capital B, since it's a proper name of the brand product.
 While `Db` is just an abbreviation for `Database`, it's written in lowercase, as recommended for C#.